 National Data Privacy Day is today, Jan.
 28. As a private investigator with over 33 years of experience, I’d like to share a few tips on how individuals can protect their privacy online.
 While it is unlikely that a private investigator will ever be looking for you, securing your data and privacy online is always in your best interest.

-Keep tabs on Google.
 Like many things on the internet, securing your data can begin with a google search.
 Search for yourself to see what kind of information is available.
 Run several searches, including for all your name variations such as nicknames and maiden/married names.
 Also search all your known social media handles and avatars — even those from inactive or deleted accounts.
-Make sure to run your name in “quotes” and familiarize yourself with some google search term connectorsto get the most out of your searches.
+Make sure to run your name in “quotes” and familiarize yourself with some google search term connectors to get the most out of your searches.

 Create a new and separate email account for those services.
 Never use that email address for your online banking or other financial transactions.
 Get a password manager to help you manage and remember your passwords to different accounts.

-Credentials are your usernames, email addresses, passwords used to access digital services and apps.
+Credentials are your usernames, email addresses, passwords for accessing digital services and apps.
 Often we use the same ones for several services – because who can remember 50 different log-on combinations?
 However, when a company is compromised by hacking, the credentials you used become exposed.
 If you use the same credential for many services, you increase the odds of someone gaining access to your sensitive data.
 Check “Have I Been Pwned” to see if you’ve ever had any of your data compromised.
 Update your passwords regularly even if you’re not made aware of any security breach.
-(Breaches and hacks can go unnoticed for months and even years)
+(Breaches and hacks can go unnoticed for months and even years.)

 Apps like WhatsApp and Signal make it difficult for a third-party to gain access to your private messages.

 While convenient, this makes it incredibly easy for hackers to gain access to your information.
 Some hackers just sit in coffee shops and public places like train stations all day collecting private information.
 Some can even drop a device in a hidden spot to collect information and send it back.

 Does a game on your phone want access to your messages, media and phonebook before it lets you play?
 This may be necessary to send you notifications or help you play with friends — but when you allow apps access to that information, you don’t get to decide what they do with it, so think carefully before you download a new app.
 Pick ones from reputable companies that require minimal permissions.
 Understand that apps such as the Weather Channel, Weather Forecast and WeatherBug sell user data.
 One popular app — Adware Doctor — even sent user data to China.

-The process of completely securing our personal information goes far beyond these basic tips — and the questions regarding who has access to our data cannot be addressed in a single day but it’s a start.
+The process of completely securing our personal information goes far beyond these basic tips.
+And the questions regarding who has access to our data cannot be addressed in a single day but it’s a start.